EMF Meters

 Even if you use the plug-in switch, however, there will still be electric fields from the plastic-jacketed Romex wiring in the walls (unless you are lucky enough to have metal-clad wiring in your house).
 Contact Oram about how to determine which type of wiring you have and how to effectively reduce electric field levels if you have Romex wiring.
 Using plug-in switches will not be enough to produce the depth of sleep reported by many clients on the Comments from Clients page.

-If you need a grounded, three-pronged shut-off switch, you can order the Belkin Conserve Power Switch for $6.99 from Amazon by clicking here.
-You can also order it directly from Belkin by clicking here.
-Belkin’s Conserve Power Switch is rated for 15 Amps, 1800 Watts.
-You can also order the GE 52149 Handy Switch Grounded White for $5.48 from Amazon by clicking here.
+If you need a grounded, three-pronged shut-off switch, you can order the GE Grounded Power Switch for $9 from Amazon by clicking here.
+GE’s outlet Power Switch is rated for 15 Amps, 1800 Watts.

 Radio Frequency Fields